 The Matatoki Cheese Barn & Farm is a highlight, and if you love cheese, Matatoki is a must.
 There is also a BYO Cafe, cheese tastings, and a fabulous animal farm.
 The family of alpacas, rabbits, guinea pigs, chickens, budgies, quails, canaries and Cookie the spotty sheep offer great entertainment for the whole family.

 Photo credit: Matatoki Cheese Barn - Tilley and Milly the Goats.

 Paeroa's Historical Martime Park was once New Zealand’s most inland port, and the Museum has significant links dating back to pre-European settlement and the arrival of Captain James Cook in 1769 aboard HMS Endeavour.

 The port was the main catalyst in the expansion of the Waihi gold mines prior to the introduction of the railway in 1905.
 This important collection of Maritime history relates to the role Paeroa played as a port for unloading mining machinery and equipment in the late 19th century.

 Recently the Park received a $1.5 million development fund and Stage one included an upgrade of Wharf St in Paeroa, which links to the new purpose-built community jetty on the Ohinemuri River.
-There are three new pontoons along with a refurbished riverboat which will transport visitors and their bikes from the Park along the Ohinemuri River into Paeroa.
+There are three new pontoons along with a refurbished riverboat which will transport visitors from the Park along the Ohinemuri River into Paeroa.